nichoski/kergen/README.md

 Optionally depgen and kergen-map can be used as standalone tools with the following functions:
 kergen-map is called without arguments and returns a list of kernel options needed to satisfy the current hardware (at the moment it only works for PCI, USB, and SCSI hardware) and mounted filesystems.

 depgen accepts a list of kernel config options and returns a list of needed dependencies for those options.
 It also prompts the user asking whether or not to add those options along with the dependencies to the kernel .config file.
-Usage example:

 ## Structure and functions
 Kergen is split into three tools: kergen, kergen-map, and depgen